Published Feb 6, 2026

-MCP-based agents in Microsoft 365 Copilot Chat will support rich interactive UI widgets, enhancing user interactions with structured visuals.
-This rollout begins late February 2026.
+Microsoft 365 Copilot Chat's MCP-based agents will support rich interactive UI widgets starting late February 2026, enhancing user interactions.
 Admins manage agents via Microsoft 365 Admin Center with existing controls and Entra ID group access.
-No action is required to prepare.
+No action is required, but reviewing governance and documentation is advised.

 Model Context Protocol (MCP) based agents in Microsoft 365 Copilot Chat will now be able to surface rich, interactive UI widgets directly within chat.
 This enhancement enables developers to deliver more engaging and structured agent interactions.
 Users will experience these widgets when interacting with agents that implement them, and admins will continue to manage these agents through the Microsoft 365 Admin Center.